ugoertz/kombilo/doc/manual.rst

 so that the pattern search really uses the information corresponding to the current version of the SGF files.

-Reprocessing deletes all the tags on your database, so export them before, and import them afterwards, if you want to keep them, see :ref:`import-export-tags`.
+Since version 0.7.1, reprocessing keeps all the tags on your database.
+This is usually the desired behavior.
+If you prefer to have all tags deleted, instead of reprocessing, remove the databases and then add them again.

 Save messages
 -------------